ykxvqze/bash_projects/README.md

 ### Network scanner

-<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/netscan.sh">netscan.sh</a>: A method for discovering devices connected to a network.
+<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/netscan.sh">netscan.sh</a>: a script for discovering devices connected to a network.
 The script is based on _nmap_ and _arp-scan_.
 IP and MAC addresses are extracted and summarized in tabular format.

 ### IPv4 networking